Fuli-Wang/KS-MP/parallel_robot/README.md

   --c-vec 1 1 1 1 1 1
 ```

-A selected pose coordinate can be removed from the update by setting its
+A selected pose coordinate can be removed from the update by setting its entry
-entry to zero.
-For example:
+to zero:

 ```bash
 python pmp_parallel.py \